mgax/subtext/Readme.md

 infosec expert - ping me if you are one!)

 **Personal control**, because no company or individual should have a say in how you read and write messages and who you talk to.
-So the GUI is completely hackable, you can even outright replace it.
+So the UI is completely hackable, you can even outright replace it.
 The message protocol is simple, open to extension by the community, which will surely agree on mutually acceptable messages, and write software that understands them.